caseywatts/caseywatts.github.io/book/all-chapters.md

 #### Focusing: Positive versus negative

 * **Magnification** is focusing too much on something (often negative), and **minimization** is focusing too little on something (often positive).
-* **Disqualifying the positive** is when you convince yourself that certain positive things doesn't count.
+* **Disqualifying the positive** is when you convince yourself that certain positive things does not count.
 This could be completely discounting the positive or partially discounting it, reducing the relative weight of importance you give it.

 #### People